pyrogram/pyrogram/docs/source/meta/faq.rst

 .. image:: https://www.gnu.org/graphics/lgplv3-with-text-154x68.png
     :align: left

-Pyrogram is free software and is currently licensed under the terms of the GNU Lesser General Public License v3 or later (LGPLv3+).
+Pyrogram is free software and is currently licensed under the terms of the `GNU Lesser General Public License v3 or later (LGPLv3+)`_.
 In short: you may use, redistribute and/or modify it provided that modifications are described and licensed for free under LGPLv3+.

 In other words: you can use and integrate Pyrogram into your own code --- either open source, under the same or a different licence or even proprietary --- without being required to release the source code of your own applications.
 However, any modifications to the library itself are required to be published for free under the same LGPLv3+ license.

+.. _GNU Lesser General Public License v3 or later (LGPLv3+): https://github.com/pyrogram/pyrogram/blob/develop/COPYING.lesser
 .. _Bug Report: https://github.com/pyrogram/pyrogram/issues/new?labels=bug&template=bug_report.md
 .. _Feature Request: https://github.com/pyrogram/pyrogram/issues/new?labels=enhancement&template=feature_request.md